-To deliver on primary care that satisfies the “Principles for an Optimal Primary Care Experience,” here is what employers are asking from the market to make it happen.
-When vendors, including primary care providers themselves, pitch their services to employers, they need to incorporate these elements in order for their offering to resonate and be viewed as compelling.
+To deliver on primary care that satisfies the “Principles for an Optimal Primary Care Experience,” employers are asking for the following items from the market.
+When vendors, including primary care providers themselves, pitch their services to employers, they need to incorporate these elements into their offerings to ensure that they resonate and are considered compelling.

 Make Access Easy and On-Demand

 Reimbursements to providers and systems should move away from fee-for-service or discard it altogether.
-Optimal primary care does not drive revenue through utilization, but innovation surrounding population health management is only possible when providers are not hamstrung by fee-for-service incentives, instead sharing and benefiting from shared financial risk.
+Optimal primary care does not drive revenue through utilization, but innovation surrounding population health management is only possible when providers are not hamstrung by fee-for-service incentives.
+Instead, providers should be sharing and benefiting from shared financial risk.